PyChina/weekly/content/Issue/issue-384.md

     + REAL PYTHON
     + video

 Cover the important characteristics of lists and tuples in Python 3.
-You’ll learn how to define them and how to manipulate them.
-When you’re finished, you’ll have a good feel for when and how to use these data structures in a Python program.
+You'll learn how to define them and how to manipulate them.
+When you're finished, you'll have a good feel for when and how to use these data structures in a Python program.

 - [NLP 和 Python: 用 Facebook FastText 库](https://pycoders.com/link/2418/web)
     + USMAN MALIK

-“In this article, we are going to study FastText which is another extremely useful module for word embedding and text classification.
-FastText has been developed by Facebook and has shown excellent results on many NLP problems, such as semantic similarity detection and text classification.”
+"In this article, we are going to study FastText which is another extremely useful module for word embedding and text classification.
+FastText has been developed by Facebook and has shown excellent results on many NLP problems, such as semantic similarity detection and text classification."

 (`是也乎:`